jwayston/ta_nestedlinks/README.md

 # Nested outgoing links outline expander plugin for [The Archive](https://zettelkasten.de/the-archive/)

-Extracts and nests outgoing links for the link detected in a selection.
+Expands and nests outgoing links for the link detected in a selection.
 Iterates until the given depth is reached.

 Link descriptions are derived from the filenames.
 If the filename consists of just a UID, the first detected H1 header will be used.